 The overall quantity of computing resources used in PY2 amounts to 10.5 Billion HEP-SPEC06 Hours (the corresponding amount of consumed resources consumed during PY1 amounted to 6.8 Billion HEP-SPEC06 Hours) as shown in Table 8.
 The PY2 workload was generated by 492.5 Million jobs, which amounts to an average of 1.35 Million Job/day.

-PY2 usage expressed in HEP-SPEC 06 Hours of CPU wall time across of the various resource infrastructures of EGI is plotted in Figure 12, where infrastructures are grouped by operations centre).
+PY2 usage expressed in HEP-SPEC 06 Hours of CPU wall time across the various resource infrastructures of EGI is plotted in Figure 12, where infrastructures are grouped by operations centre).
 The diagram also shows the distribution between HEP user communities (blue bars) and the non-HEP user communities (red bars), the top infrastructures being (in decreasing order): NGI_UK, NGI_DE, NGI_France and NGI_IT.
 Usage distribution naturally reflects availability of installed capacity (Section 3), however the level of multidisciplinary support varies considerably across the infrastructures.
-Figure 13 plots the distribution of used HEP-SPEC 06 CPU wall clock hours of non-HEP user communities is distributed.
+Figure 13 plots the distribution of used HEP-SPEC 06 CPU wall clock hours of non-HEP user communities.
 NGI_IT is the infrastructure with the largest absolute amount of resources used by non-HEP communities with more than 128 Million hours.

 The overall fraction of resources used by non-HEP communities in each infrastructure is plotted in Figure 14.
-The diagram shows how support of HEP is dominant in large resource infrastructures, while support of other disciplines dominates in Latin America and several countries in Eastern Europe where is some cases it equals 100% of the entire usage of resources.
-As outcome of the EGI-InSPIRE activities in outreach and technical support of new user communities introduced in PY2, it is expected that the fraction of usage non-HEP usage will increase in the coming project year.
+The diagram shows how support of HEP is dominant in large resource infrastructures, while support of other disciplines dominates in Latin America and several countries in Eastern Europe where in some cases it equals 100% of the entire usage of resources.
+As outcome of the EGI-InSPIRE activities in outreach and technical support of new user communities introduced in PY2, it is expected that the fraction of non-HEP usage will increase in the coming project year.